AngrySnout/SauerTracker/README.md

 ```bash
 knex migrate:make migration_name
 ```
-This will create a new file in */migrations*, in which you should put all the changes to the schema ([more about migrations](http://knexjs.org/#Migrations)).
+This will create a new file in */migrations*, in which you should put all changes to the schema ([more about migrations](http://knexjs.org/#Migrations)).
 When you're done run:
 ```bash
 knex migrate:latest
 ```